ivanlis/course03project/README.md

 of every feature variable is computed based on this grouping.
 The result is stored in *summaryDataSet*, which is written to *summary_dataset.txt*.

+The R script was run on a GNU/Linux (Ubuntu) machine, R version 3.4.4.

 Ivan Lysiuchenko, May 2018

 __References__